 State Highway 141 follows Unaweep Canyon between Whitewater and Gateway, and is part of the Unaweep Tabeguache Scenic Byway

 Rock ClimbingThough virtually unknown as a rock climbing area, Unaweep holds great potential for new routes.
 Sheer rock cliffs ranging from 150 to 1000 feet in height line both sides of Highway 141 for over 25 miles.
 The granite/gneiss rock is generally very good to excellent and offers exceptional crack climbing as high quality face routes.
 Unaweep Canyon has been primarily developed as a traditional climbing area, but the popularity of bolt protected face routes is increasing.
-There are several hundred routes currently developed, and more to be discovered.
+There are over one thousand routes currently developed, and more to be discovered.
 Hidden Valley, Fortress, Quarry, and Juniper Walls along with the Mother Buttress provide the highest concentration of good crack climbing.
 Sunday Wall, Cave and Mother Buttress provide the highest concentration of bolted face routes.

 Situated at en elevation of 7000 feet, Unaweep has a semi-arid climate with a typical climbing season lasting from March into December (although I found access trail full of snow in March).
 With the general east/west orientation of the canyon, walls on the north side of Highway 141 provide sunny climbing during cooler months, while walls on the south side of 141 provide shade during the hot summer months.

 The potential for many first ascents is unlimited, but climbers must respect the rights of private property owners.